bgcasey/r_functions/README.md

-# r_functions
+# R Functions Repository
-A collection of reusable R functions.
+This repository contains a collection of reusable R functions.